 Avengers: Endgame is a truly grand spectacle, whose scope and feel are on the scale of such big-screen adventure epics as Ben-Hur or Spartacus.

-There have been very few immersive experiences of pure Hollywood joy like Avengers: Endgame; what Marvel has accomplished in the past decade-plus of films is nothing short of extraordinary.
-Few studios can manage to get one film right, let alone a trilogy, and bringing Stan Lee’s visions to peacock-colored life for over 20 films that are seamlessly connected has been one of the great accomplishments in not just the genre, but in movie history.
-The Marvel era began in 1961, where Lee’s comics were created during a time of great oppression, injustice, and economic disparity that had the pulse on what was going on with America (the 1950s were not the “happy days” our parents or grandparents told us about, but a time where segregation, you know, was still a thing).
+There have been very few immersive experiences of pure Hollywood joy like Avengers: Endgame.
+What Marvel has accomplished in the past decade-plus of films is nothing short of extraordinary.
+Few studios can manage to get one film right, let alone a trilogy, and bringing Stan Lee’s visions to peacock-colored life for over 20 seamlessly connected films has been one of the significant accomplishments in not just the genre but in movie history.
+The Marvel era began in 1961.
+Lee’s comics were created during great oppression, injustice, and economic disparity.
+They had their fingers on the pulse on what was going on with America.
+The 1950s were not the “happy days” our parents or grandparents told us about.
+It was a time when segregation, you know, was still a thing.

-The three-hour running time of the MCU icing on the cake may be long for some, you would think, especially for the little ones or the upper-thirty-year-old who needs to work the next day.
-While some question the pacing of the film, which is understandable, the last hour is one of the most satisfying, tour-de-force action-packed hours, and almost emotionally wrecking.
-One thing I would note: while I appreciate the excitement of the die-hard fan base, the sold-out showing that I was at frequently took me out of the experience with the constant clapping, yelling, discussions, and gyrating body movements over every little reveal or development (then again, it was past my bedtime, and the blood sugar was running low).
+The three-hour running time of the MCU icing on the cake may be long for some.
+You would think, especially for the little ones or the upper-thirty-year-old who needs to work the next day.
+While some question the film’s pacing, which is understandable, the last hour is one of the most satisfying.
+It’s a tour-de-force, action-packed hour, and emotionally wrecking.
+One thing I would note: while I appreciate the excitement of the die-hard fan base, the sold-out showing that I was at frequently took me out of the experience with the constant clapping, yelling, discussions, and gyrating body movements over every little reveal or development.
+(Then again, it was past my bedtime, and the blood sugar was running low).